On seeded subgraph-to-subgraph matching: The ssSGM Algorithm and matchability information theory: Experiments with real data

 Figure \ref{fig:real} plots the average match ratios of ssSGM and SGM against the number of seeds $s$, separately for each value of $K$.
 The difference between the average match ratios of ssSGM and SGM is highlighted in green when the average match ratio of ssSGM was higher than that of SGM, and the difference is highlighted in red otherwise.

 Real data is often quite sparse, and sometimes the correlation between core vertices can be quite weak.
-In those circumstances SGM can achieve a higher core match ration than ssSGM but, as mentioned before, this might be meaningless when the core needs to be identified, a task that ssSGM is designed to perform and SGM is not.
-The Mathwiki graph has density $\frac{27079}{\binom{1068}{2}}=0.0475$, which is somewhat sparse, but the core correlation is perfect; indeed, the match ratios were high, and ssSGM outperformed SGM in average match ratio.
-Note that the $y$-axis in Figure \ref{fig:synth} was from $0$ to $1$, whereas the $y$-axis in Figure \ref{fig:real} was scaled much closer to $1$.
+In those circumstances, SGM can achieve a higher core match ratio than ssSGM but, as mentioned before, SGM would be useless if the core needs to be identified, a task that ssSGM is designed to perform and SGM is not.
+The Mathwiki graph has density $\frac{27079}{\binom{1068}{2}}=0.0475$, which is somewhat sparse, but the core correlation is perfect; indeed, the match ratios were high, and ssSGM often outperformed SGM in average match ratio.
+Note that the $y$-axis in Figure \ref{fig:synth} was from $0$ to $1$, whereas the $y$-axis in Figure \ref{fig:real} is scaled much closer to $1$.

 We next perform another set of experiments with real data that we collected, similar to the above experiments, but the two graphs have a different number of vertices.
 The graph $G$ has vertex set $V$ consisting of all the Wikipedia pages hyperlinked from the Wikipedia page ``{\textbf{Mathematics}."
 The graph $H^{(1)}$ has vertex set $W^{(1)}$ consisting of all the Wikipedia pages hyperlinked from the Wikipedia page ``{\textbf{Geometry}."
 The graph $H^{(2)}$ has vertex set $W^{(2)}$ consisting of all the Wikipedia pages hyperlinked from the Wikipedia page ``{\textbf{Algebra}."
 For each of these three graphs, the edge sets are the pairs of vertices hyperlinked from either one to the other.
 These graphs were obtained on February 20, 2025; $G$ has $746$ vertices and $23950$ edges, $H^{(1)}$ has $605$ vertices and $23160$ edges, and $H^{(2)}$ has $464$ vertices and $15905$ edges.
 For $G$ and $H^{(1)}$, the core $V \cap W^{(1)}$ has $K=|V \cap W^{(1)}|=201$ vertices.
 For $G$ and $H^{(2)}$, the core $V \cap W^{(2)}$ has $K=|V \cap W^{(2)}|=161$ vertices.
 Because the number of vertices in these graphs are not the same we are unable to~run~SGM.

 For each number of seeds $s=10,20,30,\ldots,160$, we did $200$ experiments of randomly sampling $s$ seeds from the core of $G$ and $H^{(1)}$ and performed ssSGM on $G$ and $H^{(1)}$; the left panel of Figure \ref{fig:real2} plots the average match ratio vs the number of seeds $s$.
 For each number of seeds $s=10,20,30,\ldots,120$, we did $200$ experiments of randomly sampling $s$ seeds from the core of $G$ and $H^{(2)}$ and performed ssSGM on $G$ and $H^{(2)}$; the right panel of Figure \ref{fig:real2} plots the average match ratio vs the number of seeds $s$.